googleapis/google-cloud-python/packages/google-cloud-spanner/docs/database-usage.rst

 Drop a Database
 ---------------

-Drop a databse using its :meth:`~google.cloud.spanner.database.Database.drop` method:
+Drop a database using its :meth:`~google.cloud.spanner.database.Database.drop` method:

 .. code:: python